-He has 25 years experience starting, building, and growing an award-winning group of small creative businesses from zero to $5M in annual sales.
+He has 25 years experience starting, building, and growing an award-winning group of Transformation Businesses from zero to $5M in annual sales.

 During his extensive business career Richard has acted as CEO, Managing, Creative, Marketing, Operations and Finance Director to his team of over 100 people working from studios in London, Manchester, Sofia, Dubai, Abu Dhabi and Bangkok.

 Now, Richard writes about Unlocking, Harnessing, and Mastering your Time, Money, Creativity, and Purpose within the prevailing context of the High Definition Life.

 He also works closely with Transformerpreneurs and their Transformation Businesses through Transfomerpreneur.com, his life, work, and Transformation Business systems, tools, training, coaching, consultancy, and agency.

 Broadly Richard’s writing, books, courses, training, workshops, and coaching revolve around The Seven Works, his flexible strategic framework and blueprint for successfully navigating the High Definition Life.